 The four brides were of Macedonian descent.
 Two of them were fully Greek/Macedonian.
 While the other two also had Persian (Middle Eastern) blood.

 Through them, Cleopatra’s family tree gets quite impressive.
 She descends from Seleucus, Lysimachus, Antigonus, and Antipater.
-They were Alexander’s Macedonian generals, just like Ptolemy.
+They were Alexander the Great’s Macedonian generals, just like Ptolemy.

 So the Ptolemies had Macedonian and Persian blood.
 Or Greek and Iranian, to use their modern equivalents.

 Read about her ancestors in more detail: These are Cleopatra’s Dazzling Ancestors.
 Her Family Tree

 Here it gets interesting.
 The Ptolemies were reigning royals.
 So there are clear records of who married whom and which children they had.

 It is certain that Cleopatra’s grandfather, King Ptolemy IX, was of full Greek and Iranian descent.
 All his ancestors are neatly accounted for.

 But then, the clarity ends.
 There are two blank spaces in Cleopatra’s family tree.